Viewing time: 4 mins 29 secs

 I have been writing for more than 33 years and I still copy and I still learn from it.

 Finally, in case you’re the least bit concerned about being labelled a plagiarist, let me wrap up with a quote from Pablo Picasso: “Good artists copy, great artists steal. ”

 Thanks for your question, Joan.
-Good luck with learning from other great writers.
+Good luck with becoming a better reader so you can learn from other great writers.

 The Mezzanine by Nicholson Baker